 What are my student loan options?

-The most popular loan for higher education is the Federal Stafford Loan, a loan available to undergraduate and graduate students.
+The most popular loan for higher education is the Federal Direct Stafford Loan, a loan available to undergraduate and graduate students.
 The amount that may be borrowed each year is capped at levels well below the cost of most colleges.
-Loans first disbursed on or after July 1, 2006 are at a fixed rate of interest, although beginning in 2013 the fixed rate adjusts each July 1.
-The interest rate on Stafford Loans for undergraduate students for the 2014-15 school year is 4.66%.
-The rate for graduate students is 6.21%.
-Subsidized Stafford Loans (available to students demonstrating financial need through the FAFSA filing) are interest-waived while the student is in school and for a grace period after graduation.
+Undergraduate students may be eligible for subsidized and unsubsidized loans, while graduate students are eligible only for unsubsidized loans.

-The Federal Perkins Loan is a 5-percent fixed-rate loan made directly by a school to the student using federal government funds.
-Schools may or may not decide to participate in the Perkins Loan program, and a school that does participate may run out of Perkins Loan funds before all requests are fulfilled.
-Unlike Stafford and PLUS Loans, a Perkins Loan is reserved for those students who can demonstrate financial need and schools may allocate the loans to those with the most need.
+The Federal Perkins Loan was a 5-percent fixed-rate loan made directly by a college to the student using a revolving loan fund.
+The Federal Perkins Loan was reserved for those students who can demonstrate financial need and schools allocated the loans to those with the most need.
+The Federal Perkins Loan is no longer available to new borrowers.

-Private education loans are other loans that banks and other lenders make available to families to help pay for college.
-They are not government-funded or government-guaranteed and typically carry higher interest rates than federal or state loan programs, although your credit history and income will significantly influence loan terms.
-Private loans offer more flexibility and do not require the submission of a FAFSA.
+Private student loans are made by banks, credit unions, state loan agencies and other financial institutions.
+They are not funded or guaranteed by the federal government and typically carry higher interest rates than federal or state loan programs, although your credit history and income will significantly influence loan terms.
+Private loans offer more flexibility and do not require the submission of a FAFSA, but may require a creditworthy cosigner.
 A home equity line of credit is one type of private loan used by some families to provide funds for college, but they should not be confused with private education loans which are generally unsecured.